syncfusion-content/wpf-docs/wpf/SfDiagram/Annotation/Events.md

 # Events

-[AnnotationChanged](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.AnnotationChangedEventArgs.html) event will notify the annotation related actions and value changes. `AnnotationChangedEventArgs` class is used to gets or sets the entire annotation related properties and their values.
+The [AnnotationChanged](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.AnnotationChangedEventArgs.html) event will notify the annotation related actions and value changes.
+The `AnnotationChangedEventArgs` class is used to get or set the entire annotation related properties and their values.

 {% tabs %}
 {% highlight C# %}